tomycc/SVM_Ex/README.md

 # SVM_Ex
-SVM excercises with jupyter notebook//
+SVM excercises with jupyter notebook

-I follow this man's video in youtube(https://www.youtube.com/watch?v=FB5EdxAGxQg)// And modify it in a better way
+I follow this man's video in youtube(https://www.youtube.com/watch?v=FB5EdxAGxQg) and modify it in a better way